Classic Cropped Granny Hexagon Cardigan | FREE Pattern + Video Tutorial

 (exception for the slip stitch worked to join your round together).

-How to start the Hexagon
+How to start hexagon

 Make a magic ring.